multiparty/jigg/README.md

 ## To Do
 - Change the current oblivious transfer to use ECC from libsodium
-- Encrypt communications between parties
+- Encrypt communications between parties (also solvable with ECC)
 - Half AND gate optimization
+- Compress JSON intermediate messages